Alias: Beyond the Happy Bubble

 ...the Scrum Team has overcome some impediments and is working more effectively than before.

 ✥ ✥ ✥

 Many organizations adopt Scrum in a crisis where the time they need to develop a new version of their product is far longer than the market is willing to wait.
 After the initial adjustments to Scrum, the team delivers Product Increments.
 The transition from no product to any product is such a significant success that it inhibits removing any other impediments because none of the observed impediments are of the magnitude of the previous state.
-The team does not feel that it is worth putting the effort into resolving such comparatively small problems.
+The team does not feel it is worth putting the effort into resolving such comparatively small problems.

-In environments where there is support for ongoing improvement a successful team often cannot see how to improve.
+In environments where there is support for ongoing improvement, a successful team often cannot see how to improve.
 Over time, it gets harder and harder to improve.
-All the low-hanging fruit has been harvested.
-It may be the team has reached the limit of their knowledge or experience and cannot see there is an alternative to how it is working.
+The team has harvested all the low-hanging fruit.
+It may be the team has reached the limit of its knowledge or experience and cannot see there is an alternative to how it is working.

 Some teams may see no way to improve because all the impediments they have are “outside the team.”
-When they fail to achieve the Sprint Goal they always ascribe it to one-time, exceptional events.
+When they fail to achieve the Sprint Goal, they always ascribe it to one-time, exceptional events.
 And there is always some one-time event.
-They feel that if only some “they” could do something about this, the team would improve.
+They feel that if only some other “they” could do something about this, the team would improve.

 The best person who can take the team beyond the Happy Bubble is someone who is on the Scrum Team and who is willing and able to bring up difficult issues.
 This person must be able to see the issues, raise the issues and instigate change.
 The person must have the respect and trust of the Scrum Team and maintain the team’s autonomy and self-organization.
-The ScrumMaster is in a unique position to pop the Happy Bubble because of his or her perspective of the whole team, and their special role outside development.
-However, when they do this it must be that we are not performing well enough, and what will we do about it.
+The ScrumMaster is in a unique position to pop the Happy Bubble because of his or her perspective on the whole team, and because of the objectivity that owes to the ScrumMaster practice of removing him- or herself from development decisions.
+However, when the ScrumMaster confronts the team, the message must be that we (not you) are not performing well enough, and what will we do about it.

 An external bubble-popper is inferior to someone within the Scrum Team, but may be necessary if the entire team is unaware of the Happy Bubble.
-This external bubble-popper can be initiated by someone in a leadership role.
+Anyone in a leadership role can initiate the involvement of this external bubble-popper.
 It is crucial that there is hard data to back up claims of the team’s performance and the existence of a Happy Bubble.
-The fact that the team is in a Happy Bubble means that they may be skeptical that they even have a problem.
-Confront them with data so they can’t argue it away.
+The fact that the team is in a Happy Bubble means that they may be skeptical about even having a problem.
+Confront team members with data so they can’t argue it away.
 The best role external to the team is probably a ScrumMaster from another team, particularly if the ScrumMaster is also blind to the dysfunction.
 This role is unique in that it is both objective and neutral and can see the whole picture.
-This provides a mirror to the team so they can understand the implications of their plateauing behavior.
-They provide a questioning role.
-However, if they are too strong and give solutions it can disrupt the team’s self-organization — they should use Socratic questioning to avoid this.
+This provides a mirror to the team so it can understand the implications of its plateauing behavior.
+The ScrumMaster plays a questioning role.
+However, if a ScrumMaster is too strong and tries to force a specific solution it can disrupt the team’s self-organization.
+Where possible, use Socratic questioning.

 ✥ ✥ ✥